 Finding accommodation in Budapest

 Expats should not have much difficulty finding accommodation in Budapest.
 There are plenty of online classifieds and websites offering a wide range of properties.
-There are also listings in local newspapers, and expats should make sure to pick one up to avoid potentially missing out on a great deal, though they may need to enlist the help of a local to translate Hungarian ads.
+There are also listings in local newspapers, though they may need to enlist the help of a local to translate Hungarian ads.

 Renting accommodation in Budapest

 Expats looking to rent accommodation in Budapest will enjoy a fantastic quality-to-price ratio.
-Unlike many other European capitals, rentals are relatively uncommon for locals in Budapest and the demand from expats largely drives the rental market.
+Unlike many other European capitals, rentals are relatively uncommon for locals in Budapest, and the demand from expats largely drives the rental market.

 Some landlords in Budapest are perfectly happy to forgo a written contract in favour of a verbal agreement with the tenant.
 While this is considerably quicker and easier than a written contract, verbal agreements do not offer the same degree of security and can be susceptible to sudden changes by the landlord.
 Once a lease agreement has been drawn up, expats should make sure to go over their contract in detail before signing or moving in to ensure that they understand the terms and conditions of the rental agreement.

 Tenants will have to put down a security deposit before moving in.
-The required deposit before moving in is set and agreed upon by both parties, but usually amounts to between one and three months of rent.
+The required deposit before moving in is set and agreed upon by both parties, but usually amounts to between one and three months' rent.